rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is my second post dedicated to the _error information loss_ in Haskell (the first was about [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
 The `Alternative` typeclass is a very powerful tool in the FP toolbox.
-It produces elegant, concise code. `Alternative` instances are also known for confusing and missing error outputs.
+It produces elegant, concise code. `Alternative` instances are also known for producing confusing errors.
 Is there a decent `Alternative` that cares about errors?

-I picked _pessimism_ for the title, thinking that it will will add an interesting twist to this article.
 I realized that there is an interesting connection between `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`
 and assume that `a` fails and `b` succeeds.
 _A half empty glass_ makes us think about the failure of `a`:
 _Why_ did `a` fail?
-Would it be better if _some_ `a` failures caused the whole computation to fail?...
+Would it not be better if _some_ `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.

+A half full glass is not what you always want, it is rarely what I want.

-My goal is to consider `Alternative` from the point of view of errors and the _error information loss_.
+My goal is to consider `Alternative` from the point of view of the errors.
 This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
 My second goal is to show a useful instance that is missing in the standard library and, it looks like, on Hackage.
 This `Alternative` instance is (pessimistically) constructed to preserve the failure information.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.